bgmorton/courier-cron/README.md

 # Examples of Scheduling Courier Notifications in PHP

-This repository contains examples on how the [Courier communications platform](https://www.courier.com/) can be used with PHP for sending scheduled notifications.
+This repository contains examples on how the [Courier notification platform](https://www.courier.com/) can be used with PHP for sending scheduled notifications.

-To see a step-by-step explanation of the contents, see the associated [tutorial](#).

 ## Requirements